supercollider/supercollider/README_WINDOWS.md

 To start up the IDE use the Startmenu link or run the scide.exe program found within the installation folder.
 On first startup expect several firewall warnings to pop up.
-The SuperCollider components communicate through the network, so you will get a warning for each of scide, sclang, scsynth and - if installed - supernova.
+The SuperCollider components - the language interpreter `sclang`, the sound server `scsynth` and the IDE `scide` - communicate among each other over the network, so you will get a warning for each of the three executables.
+If you are new to SuperCollider, inspect the help system and look for the tutorials.
+You can find the documentation using Cmd+D, or via the menu entry `Help` -> `Show Help Browser`.

 Using SuperCollider in command line mode